lroberts77/react-calculate-tdd/README.md

 ```shell
 $ npm start
 ```
 If a tab doesn't open with the calculator app running, open a new tab and type in localhost:3000 in the url bar and press enter.
-After the calculator has loaded click on the keys like a normal calculator.
+After the calculator has loaded click on the keys and use like a normal calculator.